After you apply for an eligibility determination

-Learn more about honors and memorial items.
+Learn more about honors and memorial items

 If you’re a Veteran, your surviving spouse or other family members may also qualify for survivor benefits, including help paying for funeral costs.

-Learn more about survivor benefits.
+Learn more about survivor benefits

-If VA denies my pre-need application, can my family member or authorized representative still apply for my burial in a VA national cemetery at the time of need?
+Can my family member or authorized representative still apply for my burial in a VA national cemetery at the time of need?

 Yes.
 Laws and personal circumstances may change earlier eligibility decisions.
 We’ll make the final decision of whether you qualify for burial at the time of need.